dataesr/teds/doc_network/teds.md

 ## 1.1 Presentation of IPCC and IPBES: Working Groups and dates

 **The IPCC (Intergovernmental Panel on Climate Change)** assesses scientific information on climate change, providing reports to guide policymakers.
-It has three working groups sees as three main themes :
+It has three working groups sees as three main topics :

 - Working Group I (WGI) focuses on the **physical science** of climate change.
 - Working Group II (WGII) examines climate change impacts, **adaptation**, and vulnerabilities.